alao3/2019-12-13_BaltimoreCityGovernment_BusinessAnalytics_LaoBarrow/README.md

 In our midterm project, we analyzed whether or not Baltimore had a trash problem.
 Through our findings, we wanted to identify geographic hot spots that had the highest trash accumulation.

 Now, this project allows us to dive deeper into a specific environmental trash problem: illegal dumping.
 Our approach is two fold: first, we wanted to find trends in 311 Reporting and the number of Environment Citations, as well as possible relationships between the two datasets.
-In addition, we wanted to analyze seasonal trends to see if Balitmore City needed to take more action or implement different strategies during specific points of the year.

 Second, identifying geographic hotspots of high illegal citations and reporting will give insight into specific areas to target on a city council district level and neighborhood level.
 By identifying 'hot spots', we hope to advise the city to focus on specific areas first to mitigate the ramifications of illegal dumping.

 ## Findings
-PART 1: We analyzed the 311 and environmental citations annually, seasonally, and geographically.
+PART 1: We analyzed the 311 and environmental citations annually and geographically.
 ### 311 Findings
 Annually we see an increase in the annual number citations from 2014 (2889 citations) to 2019 (10,269 citations).

-Seasonally, basis, we also see an increase in the late summer/early fall months from July to September, with the highest number of citations in August from 2014-2019.

 Geographically, District 9 had the highest number of illegal dumping citations (5877) across all years.
 In addition, we compiled an analysis on a neighborhood level with the greatest number of reporting.

 At this point, we diverted to answer an additional question - Does baltimore have more efficient reporting methods that led to increased reporting?
 Or is Baltimore becoming dirtier?
 Therefore, we analyzed the methods for how to report 311 citations, and found that API and Phone were the highest.

 Reporting methods include email, mail, phone, system, and web.
 Across all years, API and Phone had the highest number of reportings, with Phone being consistently higher than API.
-We wanted to see if the type of reporting had any effect on an increase or decrease in citationts.
-By identifying the District API:Phone ratio compared to the number of citations, we created a scatter plot - the findings were that although there is higher phone use, it doesn't necessarily lead to more or less citations, lower API:PHONE ratios resulted in both high and low citations in multiple districts.
+We wanted to see if the type of reporting had any effect on an increase or decrease in reports.
+By identifying the District API:Phone ratio compared to the number of reports, we created a scatter plot - the findings were that although there is higher phone use, it doesn't necessarily lead to more or less reports, lower API:PHONE ratios resulted in both high and low reports in multiple districts.
 Therefore, the method of reporting doesn't affect reporting quantities, but overall there is still an increase in reporting over the years.

 To see if Baltimore is becoming dirtier beyond illegal dumping, we looked at 311 reporting citations that were related such as bulk scheduled, clean up, cleaning, dirty alley, dirty street.
 By removing the irrelevant subsections, we wanted to compare All Dumping to All Bulk Pickup, All Cleaning, and All Dirty Alley and Streets citations.
-Overall, Cleaning, Dumping, and Bulk Pickup remained stagnant over the 5 years, however there was a dramatic decrease for Dirty Alley and Streets.
+Overall, reporting has not changed much over the years for Bulk Pickup and Cleaning; there is a huge increase in reporting for illegal dumping (as we know), and reports for Dirty Alley and Streets went down substantially.
+Baltimore isn't necessarily becoming dirtier, however we know that illegal dumping is reported much more frequently than other similar categories.

 ### Environmental Citations Findings